There are various ways to fund a college education – savings, loans, financial aid and scholarships.

 - Any earnings on qualified withdrawals are tax-free.

-In general, the Texas Tuition Promise Fund is a way to lock in the price of tuition and required fees at today’s prices at Texas public colleges and universities, thus insuring against college cost inflation, which is helpful considering college costs have been rising two to three times the rate of inflation.
+In general, the Texas Tuition Promise Fund is a way to lock in the price of tuition and required fees at today’s prices at most Texas public colleges and universities (excluding medical and dental schools, health science centers and other health-related institutions), thus insuring against college cost inflation, which is helpful considering college costs have been rising two to three times the rate of inflation.

 In contrast, a savings plan is best thought of as a tax-advantaged way to build up a college fund.
 Savings plans do not lock in the cost of covered educational expenses.
 However, you can use your savings plan for more kinds of higher education expenses.